Nonclassical photocounting statistics with a single on-off detector: Introduction

 Experimentally accessible information about a given quantum state of light is encoded in measurement statistics.
 In typical scenarios, this information is not complete to reconstruct the density operator of the studied quantum state.
 Counting of photons represent a typical example of such informationally-incomplete measurements.
 In this case, the photocounting probability distribution $\mathcal{P}(n)$ is given by

 where $\hat{\Pi}(n)$ is the positive operator-valued measure (POVM).
-For ideal photon-number resolving detection the POVM is known from the photodetection theory \cite{mandel_book, kelley64}.
+For ideal photon-number-resolving detection the POVM is known from the photodetection theory \cite{mandel_book, kelley64}.
 In more realistic scenarios, it may differ significantly from this ideal situation \cite{sperling12a,Semenov2024,Uzunova2022,Stolyarov2023}.

 By substituting Eq.~(\ref{Eq:P-func}) into Eq.~(\ref{Eq:PhotocountEq}), we can rewrite the latter in the $P$ representation \cite{cahill69,cahill69a},

 where $\Pi(n|\alpha)=\bra{\alpha} \hat{\Pi}(n)\ket{\alpha}$ is the photocounting probability distribution for the coherent state $\ket{\alpha}$.
 If the state $\hat{\rho}$ is classical, i.e., if $P(\alpha)\geq0$, then $\mathcal{P}(n)$ can be sampled from the statistical mixture of coherent states.
 However, if we treat Eq.~(\ref{Eq:PhotocountEq-P}) as an integral equation in $P(\alpha)$ for a given $\mathcal{P}(n)$ and $\Pi(n|\alpha)$, we observe that it may yield multiple solutions due to informational incompleteness.
 If at least one of these solutions is non-negative, then $\mathcal{P}(n)$ can be sampled from a statistical mixture of coherent states even if the state $\hat{\rho}$ is nonclassical~\cite{Semenov2021,Innocenti2022,Innocenti2023,Kovtoniuk2024,Fiurasek2024}.